Loyola-Chicago looks to extend streak vs Bradley

-BOTTOM LINE: Loyola of Chicago looks for its fifth straight conference win against Bradley.
+BOTTOM LINE: Loyola of Chicago looks for its sixth straight conference win against Bradley.
 Loyola of Chicago's last MVC loss came against the Indiana State Sycamores 76-71 on Jan.
-10. Bradley lost 71-56 to Illinois State in its most recent game.
+10. Bradley lost 69-56 loss at home against Loyola of Chicago in its most recent game.

-TEAM LEADERSHIP: Bradley's Elijah Childs has averaged 14.6 points and 7.9 rebounds while Terry Nolan Jr. has put up 10.9 points.
-For the Ramblers, Cameron Krutwig has averaged 15 points and 5.8 rebounds while Tate Hall has put up 10 points.
+SUPER SENIORS: Loyola of Chicago has relied heavily on its seniors.
+Cameron Krutwig, Tate Hall, Lucas Williamson, Aher Uguak and Braden Norris have collectively accounted for 61 percent of the team's scoring this season and 72 percent of all Ramblers points over the last five games.

-STEPPING IT UP: The Ramblers have scored 77.1 points per game and allowed 54.4 points per game across seven conference games.
-Those are both significant improvements over the 71.6 points scored and 63.6 points given up per game to non-conference foes.CLUTCH CAMERON: In 13 appearances this season, Loyola of Chicago's Krutwig has shot 61.4 percent.
+DEFENSIVE IMPROVEMENTS: The Ramblers have allowed just 54.6 points per game across eight conference games, an improvement from the 63.6 per game they gave up against non-conference competition.CLUTCH CAMERON: In 14 appearances this season, Loyola of Chicago's Krutwig has shot 62.7 percent.

-STREAK STATS: Bradley has won its last five home games, scoring an average of 80.4 points while giving up 61.
+UNBEATEN WHEN: Loyola of Chicago is a perfect 12-0 when it holds an opponent to 66 points or fewer.
+The Ramblers are 0-3 when opponents score more than 66.

-PASSING FOR POINTS: The Ramblers have recently converted buckets via assists more often than the Braves.
-Bradley has 42 assists on 79 field goals (53.2 percent) over its past three outings while Loyola of Chicago has assists on 53 of 91 field goals (58.2 percent) during its past three games.
+STREAK STATS: Loyola of Chicago has won its last three road games, scoring 67.3 points, while allowing 47.7 per game.

-GETTING DEFENSIVE: Loyola of Chicago has held opposing teams to 57.3 points per game this season, the third-lowest figure among all Division I teams.
-The Ramblers have allowed just 47.5 points per game over their four-game winning streak.
+STINGY DEFENSE: Loyola of Chicago has held opposing teams to 57.2 points per game this season, the second-lowest figure among all Division I teams.
+The Ramblers have allowed just 49.2 points per game over their five-game winning streak.

 ———